Verstappen wins 1st F1 title with last lap pass of Hamilton

 It took Verstappen seven seasons to make it to the top — he was the youngest driver in series history when he debuted at age 17, and the youngest winner when he won the next season at 18 — and he savored it with “Jos The Boss.”
 His father had not even made it to congratulate his son before he’d pulled on a championship sweatshirt.

-Jos Verstappen, a one-time teammate of Schumacher, was winless in 107 races over eight season.
+Jos Verstappen, a one-time teammate of Schumacher, was winless in 107 races over eight seasons.

 “With my dad, traveling through all of Europe, for that one goal to be in the Formula One, to hope that you can win a race and hear your national anthem, and then of course the ultimate goal is the world championship, which is very hard to achieve,” said Verstappen.